ADAPAA/notesrepo/githubnotes.md

  To see which files are in the index
 #### git commit:
 To make the changes in local rep
-git commit -m ¿message¿: commit with message
+git commit -m \¿message\¿: commit with message
 git commit -a(lower case) : to commit all files
 Also adds the modified file to the index if the file is added to index before.
 I will not add if it is not added before.
 #### git log: